Philip J. Fry: Cubert Farnsworth

 Cubert is the young clone of the professor and is often portrayed as his son.
 He was created as an heir to all of the professor's research, but was kept in the tube too long resulting in a pressed in nose.
 He often gets into trouble and makes fun of Fry for being dumb.
 He is also good friends with Dwight Conrad, the son of Hermes.

 Igner

 Igner is the son of the professor and Mom.
 He was raised by Mom and neither he nor the professor knew who the father was.
 His father wasn't revealed until Bender's Game.

 Mildred

 Mildred was the grandmother of Fry.
-During his time in the past, due to an incident with the microwave, Fry accidentally kills his grandfather with a nuclear explosion and returns to Mildred who seduces him after Fry decides that she couldn't possibly be his real grandmother because he was still alive.
+During his time in the past, due to an incident with the microwave, Fry accidentally kills his grandfather by locking him in a cabin located in a nuclear test site and returns to Mildred who seduces him after Fry decides that she couldn't possibly be his real grandmother because he was still alive.
 The professor, Leela, and Bender then find Fry in bed with Mildred and point out that because Fry was still alive after his grandfather's death, he had become his own grandfather and that he had still slept with his own grandmother.